The design of a data preparation is always done on an in-memory sample of the data. See Sampling for more information.

 Some of these edge cases relate to type conflicts, if for example you have a textual column and perform a find/replace operation that transforms it into a numerical column and immediately use it for numerical operations.

-When using Snowflake with Java UDF, additional processors are supported thanks to unique extended push-down capabilities.
+When using Snowflake, additional processors are supported thanks to unique extended push-down capabilities.
 Please see Snowflake for more details.
 Additional setup is required to benefit from extended push-down.